fosres/TSCD/README.md

 -o Octal Dump specified.
 Each character in file will be translated into its octal number form and displayed in the table.

+-p Print view specified. tscd will simply print the contents of the file directly intointo stdout.

 EXAMPLES

 Print simple hexdump of a file to stdout